hoffa/pyogi/README.md

 - Circles are naturals (i.e. white keys).
 - Triangles are sharps (i.e. black keys).

-There are no flats, rests, note values, time signatures, key signatures, etc.
+There are no explicit flats, rests, note values, time signatures, key signatures, etc.

 The notation gets you started, you do the rest.
 Play what sounds good.